 There’s a quintessential Englishness to the landscape of the downs, with its rolling, green hills that stretch as far as the white, chalk cliffs of East Sussex.
 Such are the views, Neolithic hunters are said to have once used the downs to spot herds of animals in the distance.
-Head to Chanctonbury Ring to get the best vantage, with breath-taking panoramas looking out to sea and over the North Downs.
+Head to Chanctonbury Ring (PDF) to get the best vantage, with breath-taking panoramas looking out to sea and over the North Downs.

 Getting there: Take a GWR train to Chichester then an onward bus to Midhurst.

 If you’re looking for an activity-filled getaway, with the option of abseiling, hiking, rafting and more, look no further than the fabulous Brecon Beacons.

 The South Wales mountain range is not only one of the UK’s most celebrated landscapes, with fabulous walking opportunities, it’s also perfect for those seeking something a little more adventurous.

 Hawk Adventures is just one of many providers offering outdoor activities and equipment hire.
 The award-winning company has been on a campaign of thrill since 1990, with half-day and full-day adventures available.

 Getting there: Take a GWR train to Cardiff, Neath,Swansea or Hereford and then an onward bus journey.

 The Brecon Beacons’ dramatic landscape lends itself perfectly to an adventure-filled holiday

 Worried that plans may change?
 No need!
 Until 31 March, you can change your advance purchase tickets fee free with GWR, so you can book, and travel, with confidence.
 Find out more on our Advance ticket page.